-The INVD instruction is implementation dependent; it may be implemented differently on different families of IA-32 processors.
+The INVD instruction is implementation dependent; it may be implemented differently on different families of Intel 64 or IA-32 processors.
 This instruction is not supported on IA-32 processors earlier than the Intel486 processor.

+Flush(InternalCaches);

+SignalFlush(ExternalCaches);

-Flush(InternalCaches); SignalFlush(ExternalCaches); Continue (\ Continue execution \)
+Continue ( Continue execution )